nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * **Alternative 2 (alternative choice):** Filter roles by extending a generic find command.
     * Pros: Less confusing for the user, as all filtering will be done using a single command. e.g. find c/Google
     * Cons: Harder to implement, and the addition of multiple parameters may be confusing too.

+#### Limitations:

+`keyword` used to filter the roles in the Company Command must contain at least one non-space character and filtering is not case-sensitive.

+E.g.: `company Google` is equivalent to `company google`

 ### Tag Command Feature